3D Shape Knowledge Graph for Cross-domain 3D Shape Retrieval: Related Work

 \section{Related Work}

-In recent years, the number of different 3D shape recognition methods has exploded.
-We will introduce some classic 3D shape retrieval and cross-modal 3D shape retrieval methods published recently in this section.
+In recent years, there has been a surge in the development of diverse 3D shape recognition methods.
+This section introduces classic 3D shape retrieval methods and recent advancements in cross-domain 3D shape retrieval.